pressure is a source of gravity

 Common Topics: gravity, energy, tensor, article, question

-To be sure, this case is a bit simpler than the previous one, because there is only one term that can be given more than one meaning.
+To be sure, this case is a bit simpler than the previous one because there is only one term that can be given more than one meaning.
 The term “pressure” is clear: it means the spatial diagonal components of the stress-energy tensor.
 (More precisely, it means those components in the rest frame of the fluid, but we won’t delve into such technical details very much in this article.)
 The ambiguity is in the term “source of gravity”.
 What does that term mean?

 The standard answer to that question in GR is that the source of gravity is the stress-energy tensor, the thing that appears on the RHS of the Einstein Field Equation.
 So anything that appears in the stress-energy tensor is a source of gravity.
 That seems to lead to a clear, simple “yes” answer to our title question: pressure appears in the stress-energy tensor, therefore pressure is a source of gravity.
 QED.
 (In the previous article, a similar argument leads to a “no” answer to its title question, since “gravity” itself–spacetime curvature–does not appear in the stress-energy tensor; it appears on the LHS of the Einstein Field Equation, not the RHS.)

 Even though this answer is clear and simple, it is worth unpacking it a bit.
 This is done, for example, in the article “The Meaning of Einstein’s Equation”, by John Baez and Emory Bunn [1].
-That article rearranges the equation somewhat in order to obtain an equation for the Ricci tensor, which has a simpler, more straightforward physical interpretation than the Einstein tensor (the tensor that appears on the LHS of the Einstein Field Equation) does.
+That article rearranges the equation somewhat to obtain an equation for the Ricci tensor, which has a simpler, more straightforward physical interpretation than the Einstein tensor (the tensor that appears on the LHS of the Einstein Field Equation) does.
 This rearrangement is similar to the one that was done in the second article of the previous series on gravity gravitating, and for the simple case of a perfect fluid, it looks like this:

 $$